 As a result, age has more, and more consistent, effects on the information-entertainment ratio than does education.
-And since today's older people, on the average, have less formal schooling, the effects of age are even more pronounced than these totals indicate.
-Here are age differences within the two major educational groups:
+And since today's older people, on the average, have less formal schooling, the effects of

 The DIET: Parents of Children Under 15 vs. All Others